Nvidia’s AI Chips Sale to China Benefits All Parties

 Market Reactions

-While some Chinese businesses may be skeptical, the policy allows private companies to acquire advanced AI chips, leaving state‑owned enterprises to focus on domestic development.
+Recently, Some Chinese businesses may be skeptical about the policy, but it allows private companies to acquire advanced AI chips, leaving state‑owned enterprises to focus on domestic development, which is interesting.
+Normally, You would expect the U.S. government to be very careful about what technology it sells to China.

 Conclusion